John Davie (activist): Personal life and death

 Davie married three times.
 His wife, Margaret Smith, was born in Kirkcaldy in 1799 and died on 22 February 1884.
-She was buried in Kirkcaldy Old Kirk Churchyard.
-His third wife was Mary Livingston, the daughter of Archibald Livingston, a Glasgow writer, whom Davie married in September 1890.
-She died in 1892 and was buried in Kirkcaldy Old Kirk Churchyard.
+She was buried in Kirkcaldy Old Kirk Graveyard.
+His third wife was Mary Livingston, the daughter of Archibald Livingston, a Glasgow writer; they married in September 1890.

-Davie served as a United Presbyterian elder.
+Davie served as an elder in the United Presbyterian Church.

-Davie died at his home, Newlands Hill House, Dunfermline, on 4 March 1891.
-He was buried in Kirkcaldy Old Kirk Churchyard, along with his third wife.
-Davie's books were left to a public library.
+Davie died at his home, Newlands Hill House in Dunfermline, on 4 March 1891, aged 90, after an illness of about a week.
+He was buried in Kirkcaldy Old Kirk Graveyard alongside his wife Margaret Smith.
+His books were bequeathed to a public library.
+Mary Livingston died on 4 March 1892 and was buried alongside him.